 Statistics from Eurostat show that average energy prices in the European Union have increased almost 30 percent in the last decade alone, while Vertiv asserts experts have predicted wholesale energy prices will continue to rise in the coming years.

-“A lot of variables affect the energy consumption in data centres and can’t be tested without risking the interruption of access to data,” says Vertiv country manager for the region of Poland and Baltics Bartłomiej Raab.
+“A lot of variables affect the energy consumption in data centers and can't be tested without risking the interruption of access to data,” says Vertiv country manager for the region of Poland and Baltics Bartłomiej Raab.

 As part of the project, both Atman and Vertiv have put together an extensive plan of tests that includes the verification of uninterruptible power supplies (UPS) and precision cooling systems operating under various testing conditions.

-Clients will be able to utilise data centre infrastructure management (DCIM) software to monito power and cooling equipment, develop optimal infrastructure configuration in various environmental conditions, and examine space use efficiency in the racks.
+Clients will be able to utilise data center infrastructure management (DCIM) software to monito power and cooling equipment, develop optimal infrastructure configuration in various environmental conditions, and examine space use efficiency in the racks.

 “During the tests, it is possible to examine the results of various scenarios and thus effectively optimise IT costs, minimising the need to introduce changes in the infrastructure even in the long-term perspective,” says Atman product manager and project leader for the construction of the test laboratory Adam Dzielnicki.

-“The launch of the laboratory gives clients detailed information on the conditions under which their digital resources will be stored and processed.”
+“The launch of the laboratory gives clients detailed information on the conditions under which their digital resources will be stored and processed.